Fuji Mountain Guides

 How difficult is the climb?

 This is not a climb that you want to attempt without proper conditioning and physical preparation.
 While it is true that some people climb Mt.
 Fuji in sneakers, jeans, and a sweatshirt, they are taking serious personal risks that should never be replicated.
 Despite weather forecasts, the weather on Mt.
-Fuji can never be predicted 50% of the time.
-This means that unexpected thunderstorms, rain downpours, snow storms, hails storms, etc. are common and should be properly prepared for with proper equipment.
+Fuji is never 100% guaranteed.
+This means that unexpected thunderstorms, rain downpours, snow storms, hail storms, and the like are common and should be properly prepared for with proper equipment.

 Is going up or coming down Mt.
 Fuji more difficult?

-This probably sounds like a silly question; maybe you might think this is a no brainer, that the ascent is obviously more difficult then the descent.
+This might sound like a silly question; you might think this is a no brainer - that the ascent is obviously more difficult than the descent.
 Wrong!
-The correct answer is - ascending and descending Mt.
+The correct answer is that ascending and descending Mt.
 Fuji are equally tiring.
-The climb up Fuji is steep from start to finish, on average being a 35-40 degree angled slope.
-It is very important to keep in mind that the summit is merely the half way point of your climb - you've got to get back down.
-Save enough energy for the descent which is surprisingly long and requires a significant amount of energy and leg strength.
+The climb up Fuji is steep from start to finish, on average being a 35- to 40-degree angled slope.
+But it is very important to keep in mind that the summit is merely the halfway point of your climb - you've got to get back down.
+Save enough energy for the descent, which is surprisingly long and requires a significant amount of energy and leg strength.

 On a typical day, what is the temperature at the 5th station and the temperature at the summit?
 (July/August)

-This will depend highly on the time of day, whether it's sunny, cloudy or rainy, but typically you can expect summer conditions at the 5th station and winter conditions at the summit.
-Although on a beautiful blue sky, sunny, absolutely no winds day it might be possible to climb from the 5th station to the summit in shorts and a t-shirt, this is the exception and not the rule.
-It would be extremely foolish to climb without the proper warm weather and waterproof rain gear, in case of bad weather rolling in and especially so when planning the ascent at night.
+This will depend significantly on the time of day and whether it's sunny, cloudy, or rainy, but typically you can expect summer conditions at the 5th station and winter conditions at the summit.
+Although on a beautiful blue-sky, sunny, absolutely-no-wind day it might be possible to climb from the 5th station to the summit in shorts and a t-shirt, this is the exception and not the rule.
+It would be extremely foolish to climb without the proper warm-weather and waterproof rain gear in case of bad weather rolling in, especially when planning to ascend at night.

 Take a look at our Mt.
-Fuji weather page to see a 5 day weather forecast on Mt.
-Fuji and be aware that conditions on Mt.
+Fuji weather page to see a five-day weather forecast on Mt.
+Fuji, and be aware that conditions on Mt.
 Fuji may change suddenly.
-Be sure to come prepared for summer heat, winter cold, wind and rain.
+Be sure to come prepared for summer heat, winter cold, wind, and rain.
 Check out our equipment lists for more info regarding proper wear on Mt.
-Fuji
+Fuji.

 What are the prospects for a clear or rain-free day?

 Weather patterns are different every year, for each month and each day.
-There is no way to tell months in advance, when the most favorable weather for climbing Mt.
+There is no way to tell months in advance when the most favorable weather for climbing Mt.
 Fuji will be.
-Typically June thru the middle of July tends to be the rainy season in Japan, but in some years August will receive more rain on Mt.
-Fuji then July.
+Typically June through the middle of July tends to be the rainy season in Japan, but in some years August will receive more rain on Mt.
+Fuji than July.
 September is also traditionally known to be typhoon season in Japan.
-Again though, some years July, August or October have received more typhoons then September.
+Again though, some years July, August, or October have received more typhoons than September.

 Take a look at our Mt.
-Fuji weather page to see a 5 day weather forecast on Mt.
-Fuji and be aware that conditions on Mt.
+Fuji weather page to see a five-day weather forecast on Mt.
+Fuji, and be aware that conditions on Mt.
 Fuji may change suddenly.
-Be sure to come prepared for summer heat, winter cold, wind and rain.
+Be sure to come prepared for summer heat, winter cold, wind, and rain.
 Check out our equipment lists for more info regarding proper wear on Mt.
-Fuji
+Fuji.

 Climbing Mt.
 Fuji Off Season

-The below frequently asked questions are in reference to climbing Mt.
-Fuji in the off season
+Below are frequently asked questions regarding climbing Mt.
+Fuji in the off season.

 When is considered off season on Mt.
 Fuji?

-Off season climbing is in reference to the period of time during which almost all mountain huts on Mt.
+Off season climbing refers to the period during which almost all mountain huts on Mt.
 Fuji have stopped operating.
-This period usually extends from mid September through to late June.
+This period usually extends from mid-September through to late June.

 Is off season climbing on Mt.
 Fuji allowed?

 Contrary to popular belief, climbing Mt.
 Fuji outside of the months of July and August is permitted.
-Upon reaching a Fuji trailhead in the off-season however, one will encounter signposts that say that the trail is closed.
-These signs are an indirect way of saying, "climb Mt.
-Fuji at your own risk".
-It is best to note that the risk of climbing Fuji in the off-season increases substantially as compared to climbing during the official season.
+Upon reaching a Fuji trailhead in the off-season, however, one will encounter signposts that say that the trail is closed.
+These signs are an indirect way of saying, "Climb Mt.
+Fuji at your own risk."
+It is best to note that the risk of climbing Fuji in the off-season increases substantially compared to climbing during the official season.

 What sort of conditions can I expect to see on Mt.
 Fuji during the off season?

 Since the 'off season' on Mt.
-Fuji, takes up the majority of the year, conditions will vary from month to month.
+Fuji takes up the majority of the year, conditions will vary from month to month.
 Typically winter conditions on Mt.
-Fuji begin usually late November and last through to late March/mid April, depending on the year.
+Fuji begin late November and last through to late March/mid-April, depending on the year.
 During these months Mt.
-Fuji is a serious climb, which should only be undertaken by experienced climbers.
+Fuji is a serious climb that should only be undertaken by experienced climbers.
 The wind conditions near the summit of Mt.
-Fuji in winter time, are known to be similar to the same wind conditions on peaks over 8000 meters.
-The surface turns to ice, like that of a frozen waterfall, hard enough that your ice axe and crampons can't dig in.
-Temperatures in late Feb will be around -20 to -30 degrees celsius with a wind chill of -50 degrees celsius.
+Fuji in wintertime are known to be similar to those of peaks over 8,000 meters.
+The surface turns to ice - like that of a frozen waterfall - hard enough that your ice axe and crampons can't dig in.
+Temperatures in late February will be around -20 to -30 degrees Celsius with a wind chill of -50 degrees Celsius.

 Do I need a permit to climb Mt.
 Fuji during the off season?

-Permits are not required but it is requested by the prefecture police department, that a climbing form is filled out and submitted in case of an emergency.
-This is especially true for those attempting a climb between November thru April.
+Permits are not required but the prefectural police department requests that a climbing form be filled out and submitted in case of an emergency.
+This is especially true for those attempting a climb between November and April.

 Picture